asuh/Annex/README.markdown

+# DEPRECATED
+This project won't undergo any further updates.
+I'm active on another repository called [Forage](https://github.com/asuh/forage/) which has some of this plus more and doesn't support legacy browsers.

-#  Annex - HTML5 Boilerplate WordPress Theme
+##  Annex - HTML5 Boilerplate WordPress Theme

-## I NEED YOUR HELP!
-Contact me if you can help contribute to make this better.
-I need some more eyes and experience to make this theme awesome. :)

 ## To Do List
 * Because of the complexity, certain WordPress styles should stay in the stylesheet to allow for quicker developement.
 I need help discerning which should be added back from Twenty Eleven.